 Summer is here and, if you’re thinking of getting a tan, please rethink that!
 It’s a really bad idea for both you and your skin.
 After all, exposure to UV rays is the fastest way to age your skin, as well as increase your risk of skin cancer.
 Neither is anything you want!
 So, here […]

-The first Monday of May is Melanoma Monday, designed to raise awareness about the dangers of melanoma, which is an aggressive form of skin cancer which often develops from an existing mole.
-If left untreated, melanoma can spread rapidly to other areas of the body.
-Did you know that melanoma: is the most deadly form […]
+The first Monday in May is Melanoma Monday, and the entire month is designated as National Melanoma Awareness Month.
+This is designed to raise awareness about the dangers of melanoma, a type of skin cancer.
+If left untreated, this form of skin cancer can spread rapidly to other areas of the body.
+It is important […]